telerik/xamarin-forms-docs/nativecontrols/android/chart/chart-overview.md

 publish: true
 ---

-# RadChartView: Overview
+# Overview

-**RadChartView** for Android is a charting component that has been designed for the mobile environment.
+**RadChartView for Xamarin.Android** is a charting component that has been designed for the mobile environment.
 It offers great performance in loading time, drawing capabilities and real-time updates.
 Its intuitive object model and public API allow you to easily setup complex chart objects and integrate them into your application.

 The control supports different chart types (and series) organized in hierarchies, depending on the coordinate system, used to plot the data points&mdash;for example Cartesian (**RadCartesianChartView**) and radial (**RadPieChartView**) coordinate systems.

 ![TelerikUI-Chart-Overview](images/chart-overview-1.png "Chart Demos.")